 85% of DU students receive some form of financial aid.

 Grants, scholarships, loans and student employment are all considered financial aid.
 Because loans must be repaid and student employment must be earned, they are sometimes referred to as "self-help."
 Because grants and scholarships do not have to be earned or repaid, they are sometimes referred to as "gift aid" or "free money."
 Your financial aid package will likely consist of a combination of awards from various types of aid programs.
+(Note: All financial aid at DU can be used only for standard quarter classes--interterm courses are not eligible for aid.)

 Students who apply for admission to DU are automatically considered for merit scholarships, and those who are eligible are notified in their acceptance letter.
 If you are a child of a DU employee, you may not receive both a tuition waiver and an admission merit award.
 If at any time you are no longer receiving the tuition waiver benefit, your merit scholarship will be reinstated for the rest of your time at DU.